University of Gloucestershire: 2009–2011

 In 2009–2010 several formerly senior figures in the university resigned.
 In November 2009, Paul Bowler, the deputy vice-chancellor, resigned shortly after being suspended from his post only seven months after joining the institution.
 Paul Bowler, a former investment banker who joined Gloucestershire in May 2009, was on a week's leave when he was told not to return to work.
 On 7 December, a university spokesperson said, "The deputy vice-chancellor Paul Bowler, has resigned.
 Financial benefits have not been sought by Mr Bowler, who is leaving of his own accord to pursue other interests".

 In December 2009 Dr. Sharp, dean and associate pro vice-chancellor, following his resignation, took up a post in the new UK Higher Education International Unit.

 The vice-chancellor, Patricia Broadfoot, resigned in March 2010, during conflicting views on the financial health of the institution.
 The precise circumstances of this resignation and the salary paid to her as recorded in the public accounts have attracted various media attention being the reported highest of all UK vice-chancellors for the year.

 In May 2010, the chancellor, Lord Carey, resigned.

 In September 2010, Paul Bowler was a witness in an employment tribunal case brought by a member of staff of the university under the 'whistleblowing' legislation – the Public Interest Disclosure Act.
 The tribunal found for the complainant and outcome was reported in the higher education press.

 In March 2011, Paul Hartley resigned.

 2012 onwards

-Stephen Marston, current vice-chancellor, has committed himself to listening to staff concerns.
+Stephen Marston, former vice-chancellor, has committed himself to listening to staff concerns.
 He states 'new culture' being addressed and reports a new senior management human resources appointment.

 Since his appointment the university has been nominated for several awards for student support, including the Times Higher Leadership and Management awards for outstanding student services in 2014 and 2015, and Outstanding Student Support by WhatUni.

-In 2015 applications rose by 6% – three times the national average – and the numbers confirming offers of places had increased by 18% when the official Ucas deadline passed.
+In 2015 applications rose by 6%, and the numbers confirming offers of places had increased by 18% when the official UCAS deadline passed.

 Campuses

-The university has three campuses located in Cheltenham and Gloucester.
+The university has four campuses located in Cheltenham and Gloucester.